LuxMiranda/herms/Contributing.md

 A lot of these are quite indepedent from each other.
 If one looks pretty fun to you, you could probably jump right in!

+Once all of the **bolded** features are implemented, we're going to begin the proccess of uploading to Hackage!

 ### Easy squeezy
 - Import recipe file
 - Optional caloric / nutritional information
-- Add categories for recipes (I'm thinking of categories as simply lists of recipes...
+- **Add categories for recipes** (I'm thinking of categories as simply lists of recipes...
 That way, recipes can be part of multiple categories and deleting a category doesn't break your recipes)
 - Add better erroneous input handling
 - Make yummy recipes and eat them

 ### May require elbow grease
-- Sort by tag
+- **Sort by tag**
-- Edit recipes (including an option to go back and edit on the save/cancel prompt when adding a recipe)
+- **Edit recipes** (including an option to go back and edit on the save/cancel prompt when adding a recipe)
-- Unit conversions
+- **Unit conversions**
 - Translation into languages other than English
 - "One step at a time" mode